akauppi/jspm-trial/README.md

 4. `app.js` contains `import {some} from 'some'`, which fetches a value (provided using ES2015 `let` syntax in `some.js`)
 5. `app.js` prints the received value in console log

+## Aurelia branch

+The `master` branch is a minimalistic sample of integrating `jspm` to a project.

+In the `aurelia` branch, we bring in [Aurelia](http://aurelia.io) framework, as well.

+## Tools recommended

+IntelliJ IDEA Community Edition 2016.2.2 does *not* provide ECMAScript 2015 syntax highlighting.

+[WebStorm](https://www.jetbrains.com/webstorm/) does, but it does *not* come with a community edition.
+You can:

+- get a commercial license (EUR 129/year)
+- apply for a license for open source development (free)
+- go with some other editor